 (Photo adapted from: Burpple & Tenkaichi)

 If you’re a wagyu fanatic, Tenkaichi will take you to the gates of (beef) heaven.
 This place is a crowd puller not just for its super-fresh, premium tender cuts, but also for its unbeatable prices.
-Some of the meaty signatures include the wagyu tongue, wagyu yukke sashimi (marinated wagyu beef with egg yolk) and wagyu tataki (seared wagyu beef).
+Some of the meaty signatures include the wagyu tongue, wagyu sashi (thinly sliced wagyu beef sashimi), and wagyu tataki (seared wagyu beef).

-In addition, you’ll also find an array of premium seafood options like scallop, white tuna and Hokkaido jumbo oyster — but trust us when we tell you that Wagyu beef is the real deal.
+In addition, you’ll also find an array of premium seafood options like scallop, butter fish, and Japanese oysters — but trust us when we tell you that Wagyu beef is the real deal.

 📍 Address: 6 Raffles Boulevard, #03-129, Singapore 039594